Kalamazoo County, Michigan

 Kalamazoo County (/ˌkæləməˈzuː/ KAL-ə-mə-ZOO) is a county located in the U.S. state of Michigan.
 As of 2020, the population was 261,670.
 The county seat is Kalamazoo.
-Kalamazoo County is included in the Kalamazoo–Portage, MI Metropolitan Statistical Area.
+Kalamazoo County is included in the Kalamazoo–Portage MI Metropolitan Statistical Area.
+2015 estimates placed the metropolitan statistical area as the 151st largest among similarly designated areas in the United States.
+2015 estimates place the combined statistical area 85th among similarly designated areas.

 Etymology

 The name purportedly means "the mirage or reflecting river" and the original Indian name was "Kikalamazoo".

+Definitions

+The Kalamazoo–Portage Metropolitan Area is a United States metropolitan area defined by the federal Office of Management and Budget (OMB) consisting of Kalamazoo County in western Michigan, anchored by the cities of Kalamazoo and Portage, located in Kalamazoo.
+As of the 2020 census, the Metropolitan Statistical Area (MSA) had a population of 261,670.

+The Kalamazoo–Battle Creek–Portage Combined Statistical Area ties for 3rd largest CSA in the U.S. state of Michigan.
+As of the 2010 census, the CSA had a population of 524,030.
+The CSA combines the two population centers of Kalamazoo and Battle Creek.
+It includes two metropolitan areas, Kalamazoo in Kalamazoo County and Battle Creek in Calhoun County, and one micropolitan area, Sturgis in St. Joseph County.

 History

 Kalamazoo County was organized in 1830, although its set off date is unknown.
 The village of Kalamazoo (then known as Bronson) was made the county seat in 1831.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 580 sqmi, of which 562 sqmi is land and 19 sqmi (3.2%) is water.